-There is tacit recognition that stress in an unavoidable part of life, and this is also the approach taken on both MBSR and MBCT courses.
-The experience of stress is often unpleasant and can be extremely debilitating in the long-term: “A lifetime of unconscious reactivity is likely to increase our risk of eventual breakdown and illness significantly” (op. cit. p.
+Everyone knows stress is an unavoidable part of life.
+Stress is often unpleasant and can be even debilitating in the long-term.
+“A lifetime of unconscious reactivity is likely to increase our risk of eventual breakdown and illness significantly” (op. cit. p.
 237).

 Fight or flight response

-We can tend to create unnecessary stress through perception of the stressor.
+But it is our perception of the stressor that can trigger a stressful episode.
+Can you think of someone or something in your life that fits the following description?
 “The stressor has a high emotional content and a fight or flight reaction occurs almost instantly… (The reaction) … involves a rapid cascade of nervous system firings and stress hormones” (op. cit. p.
 251).

-These flight or fight responses have enabled us to survive as a species and have a definite place.
-However, our reactions to stress are often disproportionate to what’s required, as “much of our stress comes from threats, real or imagined, to social status, not our lives.
+Chances are you can think of several such triggers, such as a cranky boss or being late or looking at your to-do list.
+It turns out “much of our stress comes from threats, real or imagined, to social status, not our lives.
 But the fight or flight reaction kicks in even when there is no life-threatening situation facing us.
 It is sufficient for us just to feel threatened” (op. cit. p.
 253).

-It is not only our reaction to the stressor itself – our reactive response can be disproportionate and unhelpful.
-We can create unhelpful reactive responses where “hyper arousal can become a permanent way of life” and “… sooner or later, the accumulated effects of stress reactivity, compounded by inadequate ways of dealing with it, lead to a breakdown of one kind or another” (op. cit. pp. 254-261).
+Worse for us and those around us, stress-related “hyper arousal can become a permanent way of life” and “… sooner or later, the accumulated effects of stress reactivity, compounded by inadequate ways of dealing with it, lead to a breakdown of one kind or another” (op. cit. pp. 254-261).

 Reactions to Stress

-We ruminate upon unwarranted, unpleasant experiences, usually through critical reasoning and analysis.
-We can also create a discrepancy between where, or who we wish to be, and where we actually are:
+By ruminating on unpleasant experiences, we create a gap between where or who we wish to be, and where and who we are:

-“When we react to our own negative thoughts and feeling with aversion, the brain circuitry involved in physical avoidance, submission or defensive activity is activated” and “… when we return to that mood… thoughts and memories related to whatever was going on to make us unhappy… come back quite automatically… including the thinking patterns that created that mood” (Williams et al, 2007, pp. 35-36).
+“When we react to our own negative thoughts…with aversion, the brain circuitry involved in physical avoidance, submission or defensive activity is activated” and “… when we return to that mood… thoughts and memories related to whatever was going on to make us unhappy… come back quite automatically… including the thinking patterns that created that mood” (Williams et al, 2007, pp. 35-36).